GRAHAM Wallace openly admits his Merinos are his first passion.

 Third placing went to Stephen and Alison Rutledge's Nargong Partnership based at Watervale, Woodstock, and of Lachlan Merinos bloodlines and flock micron average of 18.8.

 Their granite country produced a flock average of 18.8 micron and wool cuts averaging 5.8kg greasy and a clean wool cut of 4kg from a September shearing.

 Encouragement award was presented to Rachel Pritchard of the Dawe family's Karoola flock, Young, for her flock management, especially when her father and brothers are away working at other business enterprises.

-Her, and her sister Jackie Osborne, work closely as a team with Jackie busy with bookwork when not outside.
+With her sister Jackie Osborne, they work closely as a team with Jackie busy with bookwork when not outside.